 To better understand financial aid, first a few misconceptions must be dispelled.

 - There’s no one “formula.”
-The government and colleges differ in how they compute how much aid a family is eligible for.
+The government and colleges differ in how they determine how much aid a family is eligible for.
 Strategies that can increase federal-aid eligibility, such as pouring money into your home, may not help under the college formula.
 (More on formulas later.)

 - It’s not all-or-nothing.
 Aid eligibility (nor the amount of support provided) won’t vary drastically based on modest changes in your finances.
 By rearranging your finances, you might see only a marginal bump in financial aid.